Skip to main content

 Hand holding gear symbol

-ADAMTS13=a disintegrin and metalloproteinase with a thrombospondin type 1 motif, 13; GI=gastrointestinal; ICU=intensive care unit; PEX=plasma exchange; TE=thromboembolic; TTP=thrombotic thrombocytopenic purpura.
+ADAMTS13=a disintegrin and metalloproteinase with a thrombospondin type 1 motif, 13; CI=confidence interval; DRG=diagnosis-related group; FFS=fee for service; GI=gastrointestinal; HRU=healthcare resource utilization; ICU=intensive care unit; IS=immunosuppressive therapy; ISTH=International Society on Thrombosis and Haemostasis; PEX=plasma exchange; TE=thromboembolic; TTP=thrombotic thrombocytopenic purpura.

-CABLIVI (caplacizumab-yhdp) is indicated for the treatment of adult patients with acquired thrombotic thrombocytopenic purpura (aTTP), in combination with plasma exchange and immunosuppressive therapy.
+CABLIVI (caplacizumab-yhdp) is indicated for the treatment of adult and pediatric patients 12 years of age and older with acquired thrombotic thrombocytopenic purpura (aTTP), in combination with plasma exchange and immunosuppressive therapy.

 IMPORTANT SAFETY INFORMATION